 - After that, Erect the top 2 courses.
 Align properly and weld.
 All the works on these two courses including the erection of the curb angle, wind girder for Floating Roof Tanks (or) roof structure, and roof for Cone Roof Tanks, hand railing, etc to be completed.

 - Next, Place the hydraulic jacks along the circumference of a circle drawn about 100 mm from the shell plate circle.
 The maximum arc distance between the two Jacks shall not exceed 3000 mm.

 - Jacks are available in 8 T / 12T capacities.
 So arrange hydraulic jacks of predetermined quantities before starting the erection.
 Anchor the jack supporting columns to the base plate.

-- When, the sub-assembly consisting of top 2 courses, roof structure/roof (or wind girder) railing, etc. is lifted, erect the shell plates of the third course from the top, after lifting the entire subassembly to the required height.
+- When, the sub-assembly consisting of the top 2 courses, roof structure/roof (or wind girder) railing, etc. is lifted, erect the shell plates of the third course from the top, after lifting the entire subassembly to the required height.